osteele/p5-server/docs/proxy-cache.md

 ## How to Use the Cache

 The proxy cache is enabled by default.
-To use it, simply browse your sketches while your computer is connected to the internet.
-This loads any CDN files that are necessary to run the sketches that you view.
-At any later point, you can view the same sketches without an internet connection.
+Browse sketches while connected to the internet to cache the CDN resources they use.
+You can then view the same sketches without an internet connection.

-The `p5 proxy-cache warm` command can also be used to pre-load the cache with import paths for p5.js and its community libraries, and with the resources that the p5 server itself uses to display, for example, directory pages, the split-screen browser, and error pages.
+The `p5 proxy-cache warm` command preloads resources for p5.js, community libraries, directory pages, the split-screen browser, and error pages.

 ## Disabling the Cache